-We've visited restaurant Giannino Rovinj for the first time, back in July 2014.
-Since then, we've eaten in Giannino maybe dozen of times.
+We've visited the restaurant Giannino Rovinj for the first time, back in July 2014.
+Since then, we've eaten in Giannino maybe dozen times.
 And it remains on our list of best places to eat in Istria.
-Bellow is the story of our first visit to restaurant Giannino Rovinj.
+Bellow is the story of our first visit to the restaurant Giannino Rovinj.

 However, it's all done now, and it made us discover few more restaurants in Istria worth visiting.
 One of those restaurants is the restaurant Giannino Rovinj.

 I've sure heard of this place before, but never gave it much thought, as downtown restaurants in touristy towns are, well, mostly for tourists.
 But this premise is not always correct.
 And we've been proved wrong more than once with assumptions like this.
 This summer we've given a try to Giannino in Rovinj, and the restaurant San Nicola in Porec.
 Both restaurants turned to be great with extraordinary food, and friendly service.

 Giannino is located in Rovinj's old town, but not at the small hilly peninsula where the majority of touristy sites are.
 It's located at less crowded part of the old town, in a quiet residential street.

 The restaurant has been recently renovated and its interior is modern, except for a small gallery dining room that remains rustic with a vaulted ceiling and exposed bricks.